ezio-24/Wingify_Assignment/README.md

 # Wingify_Assignment

-This respository represents a test scenario for a login page using Cypress, a JavaScript end-to-end testing framework.
+This repository represents a test scenario for a different page using Cypress, a JavaScript end-to-end testing framework.
 The test aims to verify that users can successfully log in with valid credentials.
 Here's a description of the code:

 #Test On the Login Page